Home Insurance in Spain (2026 Guide): Costs, Coverage & How It Works

 Coverage limits vary, which is why comparing house insurance quotes Spain is important before choosing a policy.

-What Home Insurance Doesn’t Cover
+What Home Insurance in Spain Does Not Cover

 Common exclusions: